fernando-duarte/econ1500-china-game-vibes/PMD_for_cursor.md

 ## 12. Security & Edge Cases

 - **Minimal**: Classroom setting doesn’t require heavy security.
-- **Join Code**: Must be random to prevent uninvited access.
 - **Name Uniqueness**: Reject duplicates if the original is still connected.
-- **No Late Joins**: After the game starts, ignore new join requests.
 - **Cheating**: Not feasible since the server is authoritative for calculations.

 ---